DavidQuong/vrc-ladder/README.md

     	npm run dev

 OR

 5) Run the production build (If you want to host it online):

     	npm run build

+6) Your default browser will open.
+Wait until the command line process finishes, then refresh the page in your default browser.

 #### Instructions (For OS X):
 1) Start a terminal session in the frontend directory (\<project-dir\>/frontend)